yeti-switch/doc/src/en/web-interface/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

     .. _gateway_weight:

     Weight
-         Value of this field (numeric) is used during randomized taking decision about *Gateway* that will be used for  routing the call in case of selecting :ref:`Gateway group <gateway_groups>` that contains two or more *Gateways* with same :ref:`Priority <gateway_priority>`.
+         Value of this field (numeric) is used during randomized making decision about *Gateway* that will be used for  routing the call in case of selecting :ref:`Gateway group <gateway_groups>` that contains two or more *Gateways* with same :ref:`Priority <gateway_priority>`.
 Probability to choose the *Gateway* is bigger for routes where *Weight* value is bigger.

     .. note:: Example: